sammymarks/Zelda-RPG/README.md

 - If the attacking player survives the combat, they move to the new spot
   //-TBD - Attacking character does not move if they win combat, i.e., combat counts as their turn
 - If the defending player survives the combat, they stay in their original spot
+- After each round of combat:
   - Player's cumulative attack is reduced by the value of the monster's defence

 ### Monsters
 - Monsters have health and attack based (TBD, most likely) on API-based stats